jbillmann/GarageServer.IO/documentation/QuickStart.md

         worldState: { width: '400px', height: '400px'; }
     });
 ```
-**2.** Start GarageServer.IO instance prior to starting physics loop.
+**2.** Start GarageServer.IO instance prior to starting your physics loop.
 This starts the clock that is used for broadcasting state and storing state history.
 ```js
 server.start();
 ```
-**3.** Inside physics loop, process inputs for players, process entites and update their states.
+**3.** Inside your physics loop, process the inputs for players, process entites and update their states.
 Note that state is an object literal effectively offering up any grab bag of properties that are specific to your game's state.
 ```js
 var players = server.getPlayers(),
     entities = server.getEntities();